gladonias/secret-santa/README.md

 Intro
 =====

 **secret-santa** can help you manage a list of secret santa participants by randomly assigning pairings and sending emails.

-It can avoid pairing couples to their significant other, and allows custom email messages to be specified.
+It can avoid pairing couples to their significant other, allows the addition of each participant suggestions for gifts and custom email messages to be specified.

 Dependencies
 ------------